David Lynch: Painting

 Lynch painted So This Is Love in 1992.

 Lynch first trained as a painter, and although better known as a filmmaker, continued to paint.
 He regarded himself as a visual artist equally at home in painting and cinema.
 Throughout his career he lamented what he called the "celebrity painter" problem, which relegated his artwork to the status of a hobby, "like golfing".

 Of his aesthetic and approach, he said: "all my paintings are organic, violent comedies.
 They have to be violently done and primitive and crude, and to achieve that I try to let nature paint more than I paint."
 Many of his works are very dark in color; Lynch said this was because:

 I wouldn't know what to do with [color].
 Color to me is too real.
 It's limiting.
 It doesn't allow too much of a dream.
 The more you throw black into a color, the more dreamy it gets ...
 Black has depth.
 It's like a little egress; you can go into it, and because it keeps on continuing to be dark, the mind kicks in, and a lot of things that are going on in there become manifest.
 And you start seeing what you're afraid of.
 You start seeing what you love, and it becomes like a dream.

 Many of Lynch's paintings contain letters and words.
 He said:

 The words in the paintings are sometimes important to make you start thinking about what else is going on in there.
 And a lot of times, the words excite me as shapes, and something'll grow out of that.
 I used to cut these little letters out and glue them on.
 They just look good all lined up like teeth ... sometimes they become the title of the painting.

-Lynch was the subject of a major art retrospective at the Fondation Cartier in Paris from March 3 to May 27, 2007.
-The show was titled The Air is on Fire and included paintings, photographs, drawings, alternative films and sound work.
-New site-specific art installations were created specially for the exhibition.
-A series of events, including live performances and concerts, accompanied the exhibition.
-Lynch's alma mater, the Pennsylvania Academy of the Fine Arts, presented an exhibition of his work called "The Unified Field", which ran from September 12, 2014, to January 2015.
-Lynch was represented by Kayne Griffin Corcoran in Los Angeles, and began exhibiting his paintings, drawings, and photography with the gallery in 2011.